Published

 State parks: Panning in state parks is generally prohibited unless specifically allowed.

 Claims: Active mining claims exist throughout the gold belt.
+The USGS database shows only one currently active producer in Georgia — the Calhoun Mine, a surface placer operation.
+But prospecting claims are a different story.
 Check the BLM’s LR2000 system or the GoldFever.app map for claim locations before you set up.
 Georgia’s claim density isn’t as intense as Colorado’s, but they’re out there.

 For a broader overview of where recreational panning is legal, I wrote a guide to gold panning laws by state that covers Georgia along with every other state.